 Business Income: For tax years commencing after December 31, 2007, business income means: 1) income arising from transactions and activity in the regular course of the taxpayer's trade or business; 2) income arising from transactions and activity involving tangible and intangible property or assets used in the operation of the taxpayer's trade or business; or 3) income of the taxpayer that may be apportioned to this state under the provisions of the Constitution of the United States and laws thereof, except that a taxpayer may elect that all income constitutes business income.
 Business income is apportioned to Kansas generally using the average of the three factors of property, payroll, and sales.
 For instance, business income received from another partnership is included in your apportionable income and your share of that partnership is multiplied times the property, payroll and sales both in Kansas and everywhere of that partnership to add to your entity's property, payroll and sales both in Kansas and everywhere.
 The apportionable income is then multiplied by the resulting factor.
-Any deviation from using the three factors.
+Any deviation from using the three factor method requires alternative qualifications.
+All the apportionment methods are listed in this section.